home-assistant/home-assistant.io/source/_integrations/statistics.markdown

 ## Characteristics

 The following statistical characteristics are provided for the collected source sensor.
-Pay close attention to the right configuration of `sampling_size` and `max_age`, as most characterists are directly related to the count of samples or the age of processed samples.
+Pay close attention to the right configuration of `sampling_size` and `max_age`, as most characteristics are directly related to the count of samples or the age of processed samples.

 | Identifier | Description |
 | ---------- | ----------- |